MinaAlmasi/nlp-template/data/README.md

 Example of how this could look is below.

+### Note: If your data is not freely available for download
+1. You can also write in your exam that the dataset is sent as "extra material" to the examiners (if possible depending on where you got it from).

+2. A final alternative is to provide some fake "dummy data" that makes your code able to run.

 ## DATA FOLDER README EXAMPLE
 Download the *Indo fashion* [Kaggle dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset) dataset from kaggle and place it in this folder !